H.R. 5511: Algorithmic Accountability Act of 2025

 Who benefits from H.R.
 5511?

-Civil rights and consumer advocates
+Civil rights and consumer advocacy groups

-Researchers and watchdog groups
+Researchers and watchdog journalists

 State attorneys general